Buying and Selling SaaS: Evaluating Deals Beyond the Dollars

 What you need to know about buying your first SaaS

 In this post, we’re going to take a look at things from both sides of the transaction.
-Regardless of whether you find yourself on the selling or buying end, expect to pick up some useful tips to navigate this financial terrain smoothly.
+Regardless of whether you’re buying or selling a SaaS,, expect to pick up some useful tips to navigate this financial terrain smoothly.

 Tips for buying your first SaaS company

 First acquisitions are the hardest.
 No one knows who you are, and you don’t have a reputation as a buyer.
-Closing a small deal for a low- or pre-revenue product shouldn’t be too difficult.
+If you’re closing a small deal for a low- or pre-revenue product, this might not be an issue.
 But if you want to buy something a bit bigger — say $5-10k in MRR — you’re going to need to build up a reputation through your early transactions.

 Do Your Due Diligence BEFORE the LOI